 If these gaps between your window frame and windows exist, time to break out the caulk and seal them up.
 Don’t know your way around a caulking gun?
 No worries.
 Check out this video for beginners (or dummies).

 Insulate Your Window Panes (Around $25 for a Standard House)

 Surprisingly enough, the glass on your windows is not 100% effective in keeping heat from leaving your house.
 If they’re old, heat might be flying right out of your windows.

 To prevent this, all you have to do is grab some window insulation film and tape it up.
 This transparent barrier prevents heat transfer and keeps warm air from escaping.
 You can find this at any local hardware of home improvement store and you can use it from year to year.
 In a pinch, you can even use bubble wrap.

 Not sure how to put it up?
 Check this video out.

 Proper insulation of your hot water tank can help save on your winter energy costs as well.
 If your home has a tankless water heater, never mind this step.
 But if your home has a tank-style water heater, especially an older one, chances are the insulation is worn down.

 Grab an insulation blanket from your local hardware or home improvement store and give your hot water tank a nice warm hug.
 This should cut down on the energy needed to keep your hot water, well, hot.

 Learn more about how to wrap your tank, and the positive effects of doing so here.

-Making your home energy efficient requires diligence, especially during the winter.
+If you’re in the market for a house, make sure your new home is energy efficient.
+This requires diligence, especially during the winter.
 But with a few supplies and a few hours of time, you could potentially save up to 30% on your winter heating costs.
 These days, that’s no small amount of money.